Changing a git commit message in a public repo

 git clone <LOCATION_OF_REPOSITORY>

-If you already have the repo, make sure to update it with the latest changes:
+If you already have the repository, make sure to update it with the latest changes:

 Switch to the branch with the commit message you want to change: